giovanniboscu/continuous-section-field/docs/aes/README.md

 where superscripts $(0)$ and $(1)$ denote the values at $z_0$ and $z_1$ respectively, and $k$ indexes the vertices of zone $i$.
 This produces a continuous, linearly tapered geometry at any intermediate station.
 A single CSF interval describes the continuous evolution of the section between two reference stations, with its own geometry and participation fields.
-Members requiring more than one interpolation interval are represented by a concatenated sectional field, implemented as `CSFStack`.
+Members requiring more than one interpolation interval are represented as a concatenated sectional field.
 This preserves continuity of the section-property field at shared stations, while allowing each interval to retain its own reference geometry, participation laws, and closed-form polygonal evaluation.